-Proxy Access.
-Despite efforts to introduce language into the legislation limiting the right of shareholders to nominate directors in a company's proxy materials to those shareholders who own at least 5 percent of the company for a minimum twoyear holding period, the Act does not specify any minimum ownership threshold or holding period.
+Despite efforts to introduce language into the legislation limiting the right of shareholders to nominate directors in a company's proxy materials to those shareholders who own at least 5 percent of the company for a minimum two-year holding period, the Act does not specify any minimum ownership threshold or holding period.
 The SEC is authorized to exempt issuers or classes of issuers (such as small public companies) from proxy access rules.

 The Act's proxy access provision resolves the issue of whether the SEC has authority to issue proxy access rules, in anticipation of a lawsuit on the issue.
-With this issue out of the way, we anticipate that the SEC will adopt proxy access rules relatively quickly so that they will be in effect for the 2011 proxy season.
+With this issue out of the way, it can be anticipated that the SEC will adopt proxy access rules relatively quickly so that they will be in effect for the 2011 proxy season.10